 - Offering advice and guidance to protect and ensure safety of student nurses and midwives at work

 Please attach any supporting evidence to your application that you feel is relevant.
 This can include testimonials, student feedback or student evaluations or any other appropriate evidence.

 This award is open to any NHS or independent organisation that has been accepting nursing or midwifery student(s) on placements for at least 12 months by 31 December 2020.
 It is open to any organisation, practice, clinic or unit – NHS or independent sector – offering health services in the community.

-If you are shortlisted for this award, and with coronavirus conditions permitting, you will be invited to attend our covid-19 secure offices to present to the judges.
+If you are shortlisted for this award, and with coronavirus conditions permitting, you will be invited to attend our covid-19 secure offices to present to the judges on Friday 17 September 2021.
 The shortlist will be informed of any changes to the final judging process.

 Take a look at what our 2019 winner had to say about winning the award: